rahulabhi/rahulabhi.github.io/_sections/02-expertise.md

 ## Expertise

-We help enterprises define its strategy to meet its goals and objectives.
+We help enterprises formulate its strategy to meet its goals and objectives.
 By using an analytical and collaborative approach to formulating long term and short term strategies.
-These strategies are a roadmap to pursue a specific direction and set of performance goals, deliver customer value, and be successful.
+These strategies are a roadmap to pursue a specific direction and set of performance goals to deliver customer value, and be successful.

 #### Start-ups